This topic describes how to create an ACK managed cluster for heterogeneous computing in the Container Service for Kubernetes (ACK) console.

 - Auto Renewal: Specify whether to enable auto-renewal.

-VPC Select a virtual private cloud (VPC) to deploy the cluster.
+VPC Select a VPC to deploy the cluster.
 Standard VPCs and shared VPCs are supported.

 Note ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click Create VPC to create one.
 For more information, see Create and manage a VPC.